Layr-Labs/eigenlayer-docs/docs/eigenlayer/economy/economy-calculation-and-formulas.md

 Data Fresh Frequency: Every 1 hour

 ### Total AVS FDV

-Definition: Total Fully Diluted Valuation (FDV) of all Actively Validated Services(AVSs) in EigenLayer's ecosystem.
+Definition: Total dollar value of AVS token FDV

 Formula:

 Data Sources: Coingecko
 Data Fresh Frequency: Every 1 hour

 ### Restakers Funnel

-Definition: The funnel of restakers in EigenLayer's ecosystem, which includes the number of restakers who delegated more than $1M, $50M, and $100M.
+Definition: The funnel of restakers in EigenLayer, which includes the number of restakers who restaked (delegated) more than $1M, $50M, and $100M cumulatively.

 Formula:

 - Index `OperatorSharesIncreased` and `OperatorSharesDecreased` events from the `DelegationManager` contract.
-- For each restaker, get their delegated shares amount to date, convert shares to underlying tokens by strategy's ratio of shares to underlying token, then convert to tokens amount via token decimals, to USD by multiplying with the corresponding token pricing from Coingecko.
+- For each restaker, get their delegated shares amount to date, convert shares to underlying tokens by strategy's ratio of shares to underlying token, then convert to tokens amount via token decimals, then convert to USD amount by multiplying with the corresponding token pricing from Coingecko.
 - Sum up all USD value of delegated tokens for each restaker, count them by $1M, $50M, and $100M thresholds.
-- Cumulate the thresholds, meaning the number of restakers who delegated more than $1M includes that of who delegated more than $50M and $100M, the number of restakers who delegated more than $50M includes that of who delegated more than $100M.
+- Cumulate thresholds, meaning the number of restakers who delegated more than $1M includes that of who delegated more than $50M and $100M, the number of restakers who delegated more than $50M includes that of who delegated more than $100M.

 Data Sources: Ethereum events, ERC20 contracts, Coingecko.
 Data Fresh Frequency: Every 1 hour.

 ### Operators Funnel

-Definition: The funnel of operators in EigenLayer's ecosystem, which includes the number of operators:
+Definition: The funnel of operators in EigenLayer, which includes the number of operators who:
- 1. Who registers on EigenLayer.
+ 1. Registers on EigenLayer.
- 2. Who are active (registers to at least one AVS on EigenLayer with delegated shares larger than 0 in ETH or EIGEN strategies) on EigenLayer.
+ 2. Are active (registers to at least one AVS on EigenLayer with delegated shares larger than 0 in ETH or EIGEN strategies) on EigenLayer.
- 3. Who have been distributed rewards to.
+ 3. Have earned rewards.

 Formula:

 - `Registered Operators`: Index `OperatorMetadataURIUpdated` event from the `AVSDirectory` contract, count the number of unique operator addresses registered
 - `Active Operators`:
     - Index `OperatorAVSRegisterationStatus` event from the `AVSDirectory` contract, count the number of unique operator addresses who are registered to at least 1 AVS.
-    - Index `OperatorSharesIncreased` and `OperatorSharesDecreased` events from the `DelegationManager` contract, count the number of operators who are in step above and also have shares larger than 0 in any of ETH AND EIGEN strategies, as "number of active operators".
+    - Index `OperatorSharesIncreased` and `OperatorSharesDecreased` events from `DelegationManager` contract, count the number of operators who have shares larger than 0 in any of ETH and EIGEN strategies, and also registered to at least 1 AVS, as "number of active operators".
-- `Operators that have been distributed rewards to`: Count number of operators above who have been distributed rewards to, by querying rewards data published (see `rewards` section for details).
+- `Operators that have earned rewards`: Count number of operators above who have earned rewards, by querying rewards data published (see `rewards` section for details).

-Data Sources: Ethereum events.
-Data Fresh Frequency: Every 1 hour.
+Data Sources: Ethereum events, EigenLayer rewards data Data Fresh Frequency: Every 1 hour.

 ### AVSs Funnel

-Definition: The funnel of AVSs in EigenLayer's ecosystem, which includes the number of AVSs who are in development on EigenLayer testnet and mainnet, who are active (has at least 1 operator registered to it on EigenLayer) on EigenLayer mainnet, and who have distributed rewards to operators and stakers on EigenLayer mainnet.
+Definition: The funnel of AVSs in EigenLayer, which includes AVSs who:
+1. Are in development on EigenLayer testnet and mainnet.
+2. Are active by having at least 1 active operator registered to it on EigenLayer mainnet.
+3. Have distributed rewards to operators and stakers on EigenLayer mainnet.

-Note this is the only metrics that contains data from testnet, all other metrics are from mainnet only.
+Note this is the only metric that contains data from testnet, all other metrics are for mainnet only.

 Formula:
 - `AVSs in Development`: Use data across mainnet, testnet and private channels.